Create and submit an EMI scheme using auto-generated documents.

 If there is a disqualifying event that causes your business, an employee, or the options scheme to no longer meet the qualifying criteria, the options will lose their advantaged tax status unless they are exercised within 90 days of the event.

-For more details on the tax implications of Enterprise Management Incentives, we suggest reading one of the pages linked above, this summary or seeking advice from your tax professional.
+For more details on the tax implications of EMIs, we suggest reading one of the pages linked above, this summary or seeking advice from your tax professional.

 Once you have established your eligibility for Enterprise Management Incentives, the owner must file with HMRC to receive a valuation for approval.
 It's valid for 90 days and provides some certainty regarding tax treatment going forward, as long as all due criteria and processes are followed.